omahs/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 === "Unix Manual installation"

-    Alternatively, if you can't install in easy way, you will do it manually in the following way:
+    Alternatively, if you can't install it in an easy way, you will do it manually in the following way:

     1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/latest](https://github.com/golemfactory/yagna/releases/latest).
     2. Unpack `yagna` and `gftp` binaries and put them somewhere in your PATH (e.g. copy them to /usr/local/bin on Unix-like systems) or add the directory you placed the binaries into your PATH.